+Financial Statement Elements Our assessment of risk vs FY21 Our results FY22 Investments in subsidiaries £76,107m FY21 £76.057m In FY21, the accounting for the swap transaction of intellectual property rights was reported as a Key Audit Matter.
+As this transaction concluded in FY21, in FY22, the area of most significance to our audit of the parent company is investments in subsidiaries.
+FY22: Acceptαble FY21: Acceptαble

+Recoverability of parent company's investments in subsidiaries Low Risk, high value

+The carrying amount of the investments in subsidiaries held at cost less impairment represent 98% (2021: 98%) of Unilever PLC total Company assets.

+We do not consider the carrying amounts of these investments to be at a high risk of significant misstatement, or to be subject to a significant level of judgement.
+However, due to their materiality in the context of the PLC Company Accounts, this is considered to be an area which had significant effect on our overall audit strategy and allocation of resources in planning and completing our audit of Unilever PLC.

+Our response to the risk

+We performed the tests below rather than seeking to rely on any of the Company's controls because the nature of the balance is such that we would expect to obtain audit evidence primarily through the detailed procedures described.

+The following are the primary procedures we performed to address this Key Audit Matter:

-Financial Statement Elements Our assessm ent of risk vs FY21 Our results FY22 FY21 Investments in subsidiaries £76,107m £76,057m Hattletctul property ignts was reported as a Key Audit Matter.
-As this FY22: Acceptable FY21, in FY22, the area of FY21: Acceptable FY21: Acceptable FY21: Acceptable FY21: Acceptable FY21: Acceptable Recoverability of parent company's investments in sub- sidiaries Our response to the risk Accoverability of parent company's investments in subsidiaries ow Risk, high value the carrying amount of the investments in subsidiaries held at cost ess impairment represent 98% (2021: 98%) of Unilever PLC total Company assets.
-We do not consider the carrying amounts of these investments to be at a high risk of significant misstatement, or to be subject to a significant evel of judgement.
-However, due to their materiality in the context of he PLC Company Accounts, this is considered to be an area which had significant effect on our overall audit strategy and allocation of resources in planning and completing our audit of Unilever PLC.
-Company's controls becaus would expect to obtain aud procedures described.
-The following are the prima Key Audit Matter: • Assessing application: W Group impairment workir investments in subsidiarie reached gave rise to any appropriate in assessing investment in subsidiarie • Our sector experience: W including identifying any considering our knowled • Benchmarking assumption in the impairment analys by benchmarking assumption rates to external data po and performing sensitiviti e evaluated the current level of trading, indications of a downturn in activity ge of the Group and the industry. ons: We challenged key assumptions used es of the Group's Cash Generating Units otions such as discount rates and growth ints, using our own valuation specialist, ty analysis.
-We assessed the disclosures of Unilever PLC
+- Assessing application: We assessed the conclusions reached in the Group impairment workings to the recoverability of Unilever PLC's investments in subsidiaries.
+We assessed whether the conclusions reached gave rise to any indications of impairment which would be appropriate in assessing the recoverability of parent company's investment in subsidiaries. - Our sector experience: We evaluated the current level of trading, including identifying any indications of a downturn in activity considering our knowledge of the Group and the industry. - Benchmarking assumptions: We challenged key assumptions used in the impairment analyses of the Group's Cash Generating Units by benchmarking assumptions such as discount rates and growth rates to external data points, using our own valuation specialist, and performing sensitivity analysis. - Assessing Transparency: We assessed the disclosures of Unilever PLC in respect of the investment in subsidiaries.